ghiarishi/Distributed-Cloud-Storage-System/README.md

 ## How to Run Our PennCloud

-**Note:** These setup instructions are specific to our demo.
-Detailed demo instructions can be found in `DEMO.md`.
+**Note:** These setup instructions are tailored for our demo.
+You can find comprehensive demo instructions in `DEMO.md`.

 ### Setup Steps
 1. **Navigate to Project Directory:**